bethylamine/bethylamine.github.io/library/gc-arguments/money.md

 permalink: /library/gc-arguments/money/
 ---

-# Claim: Gender was invented by John Money / Alfred Kinsey
+# Claim: "Gender was invented" by John Money / Alfred Kinsey

 The argument often goes like this[^1][^2] (and there are many more[^4])